Last Updated: October 18, 2024

 How to Start an LLC in Hawaii

 Don’t fret.
 This article will take you through the steps for how to set up an LLC in Hawaii.
-Along the way, we’ll show you how our business services can make the process even less stressful.
+Along the way, we’ll show you how our business formation services can make the process even less stressful.

 Note: this guide covers the steps for creating a domestic LLC (one that originates in Hawaii).
 If you’re looking to start a foreign LLC, you’ll file an Application for Certificate of Authority with the Department of Commerce and Consumer Affairs (DCCA) instead.